How To Start A Fire In A Fire Pit

 Why Should I Have a Fire Pit?

-By the way, I’ve seen the term or word fire pit as both two words or one.
-For today’s post, I decided to use the two-word version since it seems to be the most common usage.
+By the way, I’ve seen the term or word “fire pit” as both two words and one.
+I decided to use the two-word version for today’s post since it seems to be the most common usage.

 Besides being a centerpiece for families during the good times, a fire pit can be the mainstay for your family’s ability to prepare meals and keep warm when a disaster hits.
 Firepits are a convenient way to cook foods outside if your in-home cooking options aren’t available.
-They are also a source of heat if you are forced to live or just sleep outside for any reason.
+An outside fire pit is also a heat source if you’re forced to live or sleep outside for any reason.

 Do I Need to Buy a Fire Pit, or Can I Make My Own?

 Mark and I bought a metal firepit a few years ago.
 One of the attractive things about ours is that it’s small enough to move around our yard.
-We have a space in the backyard near our lawn where we can put it for an evening campfire or family fireside.
+We used to have a space in the backyard near our lawn to put it for an evening campfire or family fireside.

-We also can put it on some rocks out front if we have some neighbors over for a fire during Halloween or other cool temperature holiday get-togethers.
+We can also put it on some rocks or pavers out front if we have some neighbors over for a fire during Halloween or other cool-temperature holiday get-togethers.

 Many families will construct a more permanent fire pit in their yard.
-You need to find a location that’s not too close to any possible fire hazards like a tree, shed, or even your home itself.
+You need to find a location that’s not too close to possible fire hazards like a tree, shed, gas line, or even your home.

-I’ve seen firepits made out of concrete, cinderblocks, bricks, flagstone, and metal.
-I’m not sure the building material makes a lot of difference, you just need to decide how big you want it, whether you want it lined on the bottom, and then dig your hole and place the firepit rim or sides around the hole to the desired height and thickness.
+I’ve seen an outdoor fire pit made of concrete, cinderblocks, bricks, flagstones, and metal to form the fire pit “bowl.”
+I’m not sure the building material makes a lot of difference.
+You just need to decide how big you want it and whether you want it lined on the bottom with something like gravel, sand, or pavers.
+Then, dig your hole and place the firepit rim or sides around the hole to the desired height and thickness.

-It seems like most firepits are circular, but you could make it square or rectangle, if that suits you and the space you have available.
+Most firepits seem circular, but you could make it square or rectangular if that suits you and you have the space you have available.

 What Should I Use as Fuel in My Fire Pit?

-All fires need some type of fuel to burn.
-Most backyard fire pits use various types of wood from local large bushes or trees.
-To get the fire in the fire pit to start properly you’ll need different sizes of wood pieces and increase them as the fire gets bigger.
+All fires need fuel to burn.
+Most backyard fire pits use various types of wood from large bushes or trees.
+To get the fire in the fire pit to start properly, you’ll need different sizes of wood pieces like small twigs, tree bark, or even dry leaves, and you’ll increase the size as the fire gets bigger to where you’ll use wood logs.

 Let’s discuss the terms most frequently used: